 Key Takeaways

-💸 Dividend yield remains low at 0.19%, but Ensign has increased its dividend for 17 consecutive years, supported by a conservative 4.74% payout ratio.
+💸 Dividend yield sits at a modest 0.12%, but Ensign has now extended its dividend growth streak to 18 consecutive years, supported by a payout ratio of just 4.32% that leaves enormous room for future increases.

-💰 Operating cash flow for the trailing twelve months reached $347.2 million, with $188.9 million in free cash flow, reflecting healthy internal funding and reinvestment capacity.
+💰 Operating cash flow for the trailing twelve months reached $564.3 million, with $281.2 million in free cash flow, reflecting a business that continues to fund its own growth with disciplined internal generation.

 Ensign Group (ENSG) operates hundreds of skilled nursing, assisted living, and rehabilitative care facilities across the U.S., supported by a decentralized model that puts operational control in the hands of local leadership.
-Backed by consistent revenue growth, rising earnings, and a 17-year streak of dividend increases, the company continues to expand its footprint through disciplined acquisitions while maintaining a strong balance sheet.
+Backed by consistent revenue growth, rising earnings, and an 18-year streak of dividend increases, the company continues to expand its footprint through disciplined acquisitions while maintaining a strong balance sheet.

 The management team, led by CEO Barry Port, has prioritized financial stability and operational efficiency over aggressive growth.
-With a forward P/E around 20, steady free cash flow, and a history of navigating regulatory and labor-related challenges, Ensign offers a dependable profile for long-term investors seeking sustainable performance.
+With the stock trading near its 52-week high, steady free cash flow, and a history of navigating regulatory and labor-related challenges, Ensign offers a dependable profile for long-term investors seeking sustainable performance.

 Recent Events